Thizh/TextEditor/README.md

     npm start
     ```

-The React Text Editor will be accessible at `http://localhost:3000` in your preferred web browser.
+The TextEditor will be accessible at `http://localhost:3000` in your preferred web browser.

 ## Contact Information